kernelcrash/msx-rom-and-floppy-emulator/README.md

 NOTE:
 -----
 This is a debug branch to help resolve disk issues.

+This branch changes the way the 'end of read cycles' are detected.
+Instead of using WFE based logic, it just uses a simple polling loop.
+This may end up working 'better' if _MREQ or _IORQ are a little noisy.

 Specifically, don't use this branch with ROM cartridges (other than a disk.rom).
 Some debug information is written into CCM RAM by the FDC emulation.
 If you have a debugger you can read the log stream from 0x10008000.